Orbitofrontal cortex

 The orbitofrontal cortex (OFC) is a prefrontal cortex region in the frontal lobes of the brain which is involved in the cognitive process of decision-making.
 In non-human primates it consists of the association cortex areas Brodmann area 11, 12 and 13; in humans it consists of Brodmann area 10, 11 and 47.

 The OFC is functionally related to the ventromedial prefrontal cortex.
 Therefore, the region is distinguished due to the distinct neural connections and the distinct functions it performs.
-It is defined as the part of the prefrontal cortex that receives projections from the medial dorsal nucleus of the thalamus, and is thought to represent emotion, taste, smell and reward in decision making.
+It is defined as the part of the prefrontal cortex that receives projections from the medial dorsal nucleus of the thalamus, and is thought to represent emotion, taste, smell and reward in decision-making.
 It gets its name from its position immediately above the orbits in which the eyes are located.
 Considerable individual variability has been found in the OFC of humans.
 A related area is found in rodents.

 Structure

-The OFC is divided into multiple broad regions distinguished by cytoarchitecture, including brodmann area 47/12, brodmann area 11, brodmann area 14, brodmann area 13, and brodmann area 10.
+The OFC is divided into multiple broad regions distinguished by cytoarchitecture, including Brodmann area 47/12, Brodmann area 11, Brodmann area 14, Brodmann area 13, and Brodmann area 10.
 Four gyri are split by a complex of sulci that most frequently resembles a "H" or a "K" pattern.
 Extending along the rostro-caudal axis, two sulci, the lateral and orbital sulci, are usually connected by the transverse orbital sulcus, which extends along a medial-lateral axis.
 Most medially, the medial orbital gyrus is separated from the gyrus rectus by the olfactory sulcus.
 Anteriorly, both the gyrus rectus and the medial part of the medial orbital gyrus consist of area 11(m), and posteriorly, area 14.
 The posterior orbital gyrus consists mostly of area 13, and is bordered medially and laterally by the anterior limbs of the medial and lateral orbital sulci.
-Area 11 makes up a large part of the OFC involving both the lateral parts of the medial orbital gyrus as well as the anterior orbital gyrus.
+Area 11 makes up a large part of the OFC involving both the lateral parts of the medial orbital gyrus and the anterior orbital gyrus.
 The lateral orbital gyrus consists mostly of area 47/12.
 Most of the OFC is granular, although the caudal parts of area 13 and area 14 are agranular.
-These caudal regions, which sometimes includes parts of the insular cortex, responds primarily to unprocessed sensory cues.
+These caudal regions, which sometimes include parts of the insular cortex, respond primarily to unprocessed sensory cues.